 Here is a list of herbs you can grow in partial sun.
 Let’s start by defining partial and full sun growing conditions.

-- Full Sun-typically defined as 6-8 hours of sun per day.
+- Full is typically defined as 6-8 hours of sun per day.

 Measure The Sun In Your Garden